xdegrees/xdegrees/README.md

 docker run -it -p 1792:1792 --env-file ./.env.development --network my_network --name xdegrees  xdegrees:latest
 ```

+Now you're ready to use the application!
+Go to http://localhost:1792/ in your browser.

+### Monitoring
 To confirm that the server working, check the /version endpoint:
 ```sh
 curl http://localhost:1792/version
 ```

-### Monitoring
-Basic monitoring is available via the /version endpoint.

 ### Logging
 Logging is to stdout and stderr.